 4. Multiple Pairs of Goggles – Changeable Lenses or Having Options

 Okay, so not every one of us has a pair of ski goggles unless you’re hard at work or employed.
-Cheap goggles without a pro deal can be pricy.
+Cheap goggles without a pro deal can be pricey.
 But here’s the thing, nothing hurts more than skiing or blind running.
 You need to see clearly if you want to have a good time.

 The first thing, for the snow conditions, is the right lens.
 Many goggle brands make goggles that come with lenses that can be modified.
-Many tops of the line goggles actually come with this feature.
+Many top of the line goggles actually come with this feature.
 Lighting may be influenced by daytime, year time, and temperature.
 Make sure you’re not only bringing your blackout lenses and expecting it to be crystal clear.

-Although that mountain was packed with pioneering badasses with flowing locks, now is not the time to rock a headband.
-A good helmet is an intelligent alternative, and it has many benefits.
+Although that mountain was once packed with pioneering badasses with flowing locks, now is not the time to rock a headband.
+A good ski helmet is an intelligent alternative, and it has many benefits.
 Next, a helmet with a built-in goggle system will help minimize fogging in your goggles.
 Where a hat can trap more moisture and heat, in the top of the lens and through the helmet, many helmets have airflow systems that draw moisture and heat away from the ventilation.
 Don’t trust us.
 That is science.

 Your helmet is your safeguard, if you have a rough accident a helmet will make a difference.
 Even for something small, like hitting a branch in the trees, wearing a helmet means so much.
 Without one, you can get a gash, or just be shaken quicker.

 6. A Few Pairs of Gloves